 Often holding hundreds or even thousands of individual stocks, ETFs allow investors to invest in a “basket” of companies with just a few simple clicks.

 For Canadians, using a trading platform like Wealthsimple or Questrade makes this process even easier, with commission-free purchases for ETFs such as HGRO.

-ETFs usually charge very low management fees, resulting in cost savings when compared to robo-advisors or mutual funds.
+ETFs usually charge very low management fees, resulting in cost savings compared to robo-advisors or mutual funds.

 Horizons All-in-One ETF Portfolios